ENSET-JEE-DS/Lab-3/README.md

 - **Spring Boot Starter Data JPA**: Starter for using Spring Data JPA with Hibernate.
 - **Spring Boot Starter Thymeleaf**: Starter for using Thymeleaf as the view layer.
 - **Spring Boot Starter Validation**: Starter for using Java Bean Validation with Hibernate Validator.
+- **Spring Boot Starter Security**: Starter for using Spring Security.
 - **Lombok**: Library for reducing boilerplate code by using annotations.
 - **MySQL Connector**: JDBC driver for MySQL.
 - **Bootstrap**: Front-end framework for responsive web design.